Next.js (server-side rendering)

 Step 4: Create a button to redirect to /login

-page.
+Now, we need to create a button to redirect the browser to the /login page.
 Additionally, we will be creating an ice cream flavour selector in order to demonstrate the OAuth 2.0 protocol's ability to carry over state.

 In the following examples, we will not include any styling in order to keep the code snippet short.
 If you would like to view and interact with an example with styling, feel free to refer to the source code.

-, this component will be a client component.
+As we will be using useState, this component will be a client component.

-page which redirects to the authorization URL
+Step 5: Create the /login page which redirects to the authorization URL

-page which redirects to the authorization URLWhen the user clicks on the 'Login with Singpass' button, it should direct them to the /login
+When the user clicks on the 'Login with Singpass' button, it should direct them to the /login page which will generate the authorization URL to redirect the browser to.

-The server function handleLogin
+The server function handleLogin will do the following.

 Retrieve the session ID from the browser cookies (that was set by the middleware)